-If you suspect abdominal migraine in your child, seek a doctor to determine the underlying cause as certain gastrointestinal, urinogenital, or metabolic conditions may mimic abdominal migraine (6).
+If you suspect abdominal migraine in your child, seek a doctor to determine the underlying cause as certain gastrointestinal, urogenital, or metabolic conditions may mimic abdominal migraine (6).

 Risk Factors For Abdominal Migraine

-Like migraine, abdominal migraine is believed to be a polygenetic disease (a genetic disorder caused by the combined action of more than one gene), and the chance of your child getting it depends on the history of migraine in other family members.
+Like migraine, abdominal migraine is believed a polygenic disease (a genetic disorder caused by the combined action of more than one gene), and the chance of your child getting it depends on the history of migraine in other family members.
 For example, a child with a family history of abdominal migraines is more likely to develop it.

 How To Diagnose Abdominal Migraine In Children?